+The maturity score is calculated based on a self-survey completed by IMSD.
+The last year IMSD reported a score was for the year 2020.
 Beginning in 2020, IMSD entered into a service agreement with Info-Tech to provide research and advisory services to IMSD rather than continue with the Gartner's maturity model.

-IMSD has contracted with Info-Tech since 2020 for research and advisory services.
+IMSD is using its contract with Info-Tech to provide a pathway to a data governance program.